Coastlink has created this Coronavirus (COVID-19) website information page for Coastlink clients, staff and the general community.

 As information changes quickly, this page will be updated as much as possible.

 Please visit The Australian Government Department of Health’s website for up-to-date specific information about COVID-19.

-For information regarding Coastlink’s services in response to COVID-19, click here for our most recent message, or call the Coastlink office on (02) 4321 1022.
+For information regarding Coastlink’s services in response to COVID-19, read the below information, or call the Coastlink office on (02) 4321 1022.